 - Mix the ingredients of the naan dough and knead until it has become a smooth soft dough.

-- Leave to rise for at least an hour (when at a warm spot, shorter is ok).
+- Leave to rise for at least an hour (when at a warm spot, you might need less time, the dough doesn't have to double in size).

-- Cover with a thin layer of ghee and keep in between towels until consumption.
+- Cover with a thin layer of ghee and keep in between towels until it's time to eat.

 Naan can also be made in the oven as I’ve tried before.
 In the photo below you see the naan lying on a pizza stone in a nice and hot oven (approx. 240C).
 It puffed up beautifully.